FabricMC/fabric-docs/develop/statistics.md

 You can also use `Player#awardStat(stat)` to increment the stat by 1.

-Since Friends block are very attached to each other, breaking one means breaking all friendships.
-Let's make it so that breaking a Friends block will reset the player's stat back to 0 by using `Player#resetStat()`:
+Since Friends blocks are very attached to each other, breaking one means breaking all friendships.
+Let's make it so that breaking a Friends block will reset the player's stat back to 0, by using `Player#resetStat()`:

 <<< @/reference/latest/src/main/java/com/example/docs/block/custom/FriendsBlock.java#break_friendships